-Welcome back for the 2022-2023 school year!
+Welcome to the 2023-2024 school year!

 The purpose of this handbook is to help students, parents, and families become familiar with the rules, regulations and procedures that govern Sebeka School.
-It is important that students and families take time to become familiar with the policies and procedures adopted by Sebeka School District.
+It is important that students and families take time to become familiar with the policies and procedures adopted by the Sebeka School District.
 It is also important to note that this document is updated and revised each year, so reviewing it is necessary for success both socially and academically this year and every year.
-If you have any questions regarding information in this handbook, please feel free to call the school office to set up an appointment for clarification.
+If you have any questions regarding the information in this handbook, please feel free to call the school office to set up an appointment for clarification.